crawl/sequell/docs/commandline.md

     <jake > .echo Hi $user => Hi jake
     <jake > .echo Hi $nobody => Hi ${nobody}

-Unknown variables may be replaced with alternative text using the ${x:-alt}
+Empty variables may be replaced with alternative text using the
-form:

-    <jake > .echo Hi ${nobody:-anon} => Hi anon
+${x:-alt} form.
 The alternative text in ${x:-alt} is a full template, and can reference other variables, functions, etc.

 The variables (really bindings, as in names bound to values) that Sequell recognizes depend on the context: